UX Design Reviews: The Ultimate Guide to Success

 Assuming we have the above, we now know the types of people using the product and their most common tasks.
 Imagine tasks as stories, divided into a beginning, middle, and end.

-Beginning: What does Joe need to know in order to start the task?
+Beginning: What does Joe need to know to start the task?

 Ok, a new employee has come on board.
 I need to add Jill to the new company CRM system.

-Middle: How easy is it to get from the beginning to the end?
+Middle: How easy is it to get from beginning to end?

 Huh, I can’t find where the Team is.
 There’s a ‘Contacts’ menu item so I’ll click on that first.